ZachariahConyngham/Computing-Assessment-task-3/README.md

 ### Upload Page
 To get to upload page you must be signed in.
-If the user is not signed in they will be redirected to the sign in page This page will include a mandatory form where the user will need to specify if there story is non-fiction or fiction (dropdown menu) and where the story is set (textbox).
+If the user is not signed in they will be redirected to the sign in page This page will include a mandatory form where the user will need to specify if there story is non-fiction or fiction (dropdown menu), where the story is set (textbox) and whether the user wants their story to be able to be rated.
 Below this there will be a text box where the user can write up their story.
 Once the user has finished writing their story they can submit their story which will be added to a database.

+[def]: confessions.com.png